Bus and train passengers warned of police tactics

 Passenger lists provided to agents, report claims

-The Intercept bases some of its claims on testimony from several lawsuits arising from enforcement tactics on mass transit.
+The Intercept bases some of its claims on testimony from several lawsuits from criminal defense attorneys arising from enforcement tactics on mass transit.

 One officer testified to boarding trains with passenger lists routinely provided in advance, enabling him to target people he considered to be good candidates for searches.
 Amtrak commented that it cooperates fully with federal authorities.